Herbalist Degree Program Information

 Master of Science Degree in Herbal Medicine

 Master's degree programs in herbal medicine, which are rare, focus on expanding knowledge gained in undergraduate herbalist programs.
 Students learn about the effects of natural medicine and its relationship to pharmacology, science and physiology.
 Graduate-level herbalist programs typically include a strong clinical study component, while continuing to focus on health and wellness theory and practice.
-Students gain practical knowledge by working with herbs grown on campus farms, working with experienced herbalists and participating in internships.
+Students gain practical knowledge by working with herbs that were grown on campus farms and they learn from experienced herbalists when participating in internships.
 Students also learn how to work in patient-care environments with licensed medical professionals.

 A bachelor's degree and college transcripts are generally required for admission to master's degree programs in herbal sciences; however, some graduate programs make exceptions for students who attended unaccredited undergraduate programs and international students with a background in alternative medicine.
 Prerequisite coursework may include several semesters of undergraduate-level anatomy, physiology, herbal sciences, organic chemistry and cell biology.